dirkschumacher/armacmp/README.md

 The scope of the package is linear algebra and Armadillo.
 It is not meant to evolve into a general purpose R to C++ transpiler.

-This is currently an *experimental prototype* with most certainly a lot of bugs and the appropriate code quality ;).
+This is currently an *experimental prototype* with most certainly bugs or unexpected behaviour.
 However I would be happy for any type of feedback, alpha testers, feature requests and potential use cases.

 Potential use cases: